PhotonVision/photonvision-docs/source/docs/integration/aprilTagStrategies.rst

 .. note:: See the previous page for more general information.
 Most of the information is the same except now the camera is supplying a ``Pose3D``.

 The nature of how AprilTags will be laid out makes it very likely that you will get multiple pose measurements within a single frame from seeing multiple targets.
 This requires strategies to fuse these observations together and get a "best guess" as to where your robot is.
-These strategies could include:
+The best way to do this is to use the corners from all visible AprilTags to estimate the robot's pose.
+This is done by using the ``PhotonPoseEstimator`` class and the "MULTI_TAG_PNP_ON_COPROCESSOR" strategy.
+Additional strategies include:

 * A camera seeing multiple targets, taking the average of all the returned poses
 * A camera seeing one target, with an assumed height off the ground, picking the pose which places it to the assumed height